-A visit to Abbotsford by BBC TV show the Antiques Road Trip made just that point when a new treasure was unearthed from the novelist’s collections – a lock of Napoleon’s hair.
+A visit to Sir Walter Scott’s Abbotsford home near Melrose in the Scottish Borders by the popular BBC TV show Antiques Road Trip unearthed a long lost treasure from the novelist’s collections – a lock of Napoleon’s hair.

 The hair was rediscovered as one of the show’s antiques experts, Anita Manning, and Abbotsford’s Jason Dyer examined a blotter book that had belonged to Napoleon and which had been on show in the library at the historic house.

-The blotter, which is in an extremely fragile condition, the note and hair are being examined by a team of conservation experts.
+The blotter, which is in an extremely fragile condition, the note and hair have now been removed from Abbotsford and are being examined by a team of conservation experts.
 They will go on show again to the public once this important work has been completed.

-The lock of Napoleon’s hair is just one of a host of fascinating objects in Sir Walter Scott’s Abbotsford collections.
+The lock of Napoleon’s hair is just part of a fascinating collection built up by Scott.
 Other items include a silver urn gifted to Scott by Lord Bryon, a clock that is reputed to have belonged to Marie Antoinette, Rob Roy’s broadsword, dirk, sporran and gun as well as numerous artefacts collected from the field of the battle of Waterloo.